Cuauhtlatoatzin/indigenous-peoples-history/genetics.md

 Genetic studies are an area fraught with criticism.
 Some of these criticisms are for good reason, some from fear ([and there can be good reason behind the fear, too](https://en.wikipedia.org/wiki/Human_Genome_Diversity_Project#Potential_problems)).
 A proper scientific understanding of genetics is necessary to draw conclusions about the following papers.
 Any understanding mired in the nonsense of racism is bound to produce further nonscientific nonsense.
 Any studies which do not respect that ownership and copyright are not concepts recognized by indigenous peoples sovereign nations.
 The earth and all of creation "owns" the genetics.
 No one can retain ownership or copyright over genetics.
 Those concepts applied to genes and genetics are rendered as nonsense in many indigenous worldviews, including my own.

-That being said, here is a the high-level overview of the very basics:
+That being said, here is a the high-level overview of the very basics of human genetics:

 * An average person has an estimated 37,200,000,000,000 cells containing some genetic material.
 * Genetic material contains DNA and RNA.